 Ensure that the calendar reflects the appropriate number of instructional days (minimum 175 a year) and that meeting days are an appropriate number to optimize both teaching and student learning.

 Ensure that the appropriate classes are scheduled on Saturday for inclusion in the 175 day count.
-(Minimum of 3 hours on Saturday)It is recommended that each academic calendar committee propose the next two years of academic calendars The proposals should be produced and be ready no later than the Governing Board meeting for November
+(Minimum of 3 hours on Saturday)

+An initial academic calendar meeting will be held in September.
+It is recommended that each academic calendar committee propose a single academic calendar that allows the district to have two future academic calendars by the Governing Board meeting for November.

 Explore the option of including a “College Hour” once per week to provide campus-wide inclusion activities for faculty and students.